+P 11

-Procedure Outline / Method(s) used to carry out this procedure Responsibility of Evidence generated by this procedure to ensure its effectiveness
+Procedure Outline / Method(s) used to carry out Responsibility of Evidence generated by this procedure to ensure its effectiveness

+this procedure procedure to ensure its effectiveness

 1. Revision of forms/IMS Academic Affairs Manager, Updated forms to be stored on the

 terms and conditions Programme Administrator, shared drive.
 Specific use of data to

 Corporate Services be outlined at point of data

 Manager, collection.

 Head of E-learning Terms and conditions attached to

 student registration to be agreed by

 data subject at time of registration

 on the College's Information

 Management System (IMS).

 2. Opt-out As above.
+In the case of specific permissions

+(where the basis for data processing

+is not covered by contract

+completion or legal obligation): Opt-

-Opt-out at time of data collection or
+out at time of data collection or any

-any future stage to be specified on
+future stage to be specified on all

-all above collection modes.
-Default
+above collection modes.
+Default opt-

-opt-out point of contact is:
+out point of contact is:

 enquiries@opentrainingcollege.com

 3. Retention/Deletion Course Directors and Retention periods to be specified in

 Managers (CDM) executive GDPR Action Plan.
 Current periods to

 committee. be published in Student Handbooks

-Teaching and Learning and on OTC and Collaborative
+Teaching, Learning & and on OTC and Collaborative

-Committee.
+Assessment Committee.
 Partner websites.

 Collaborative Partners.

-Deletion schedule to be agreed by
+Corporate Services Deletion schedule to be agreed by

-Corporate Services CSM and AAM in conjunction with
+Manager, Academic Affairs CSM and AAM in conjunction with

-Manager, Academic Affairs CDM; to take place twice annually in
+Manager, CIT Support St. CDM; to take place twice annually in

-Manager, CIT Support St. January and July.

 Michael's House.
+January and July.

 Physical deletion, timing and amount

 by agreement with St. Michael's

 House CIT Services, for soft data.

-T I

 Hard copy data to be deleted under

 current arrangements for

 professional and confidential

 shredding service.

 4. Storage and Security Academic Affairs Manager, All soft data to be stored on shared

 Programme drive and IMS.
 Movement of data on

 Administrators, secured, password protected and

 Corporate Services encrypted memory sticks.

-Manager, Head of E- Back-up per St. Michael's House IT
+' Manager, Head of E- Back-up per St. Michael's House IT

 learning systems procedures.

-Particular arrangements for "Special
+Ŭ Particular arrangements for "Special

 Categories" at (5.) below.

 5. Special Categories of Data Programme Directors, Programme Directors to store

 Relevant: Designated Programme sensitive information on students in

 1. Medical certificates Administrator a separate, password protected

 2. Additional support folder on the shared drive.

 reports Information relevant to

 workshops/assignments to be

 shared with designated programme

 administrators only.

 Hard copies of sensitive information

 are stored in a code-protected room

 (or temporarily in locked filing

 cabinet).

 6. Subject Access Requests Designated Administrator All information relating to data

 stored on the relevant subject to be

 sent in hard copy to the subject

 making the access request, within 30

 calendar days of such a request.
 If

 subject requests soft copy provision

 this may be supplied, as an

 alternative but only if this request

-ancinative but only it tills request

 comes from the subject.

 Hard copies to be sent by registered

 mail.

 7. Breaches Data Protection Officer Any data breach discovered to be

 (DPO) - St. Michael's reported immediately to the

 House designated SMH Data Protection

 Officer (DPO).

 The DPO must inform the Data

 Protection Commissioner of any such

 breaches within 72 hours.